poornachandra35/Multi-Service-API-with-FastAPI-Go-Machine-Learning/README.md

 # Multi-Service-API-with-FastAPI-Go-Machine-Learning
 A high-performance multi-service backend combining FastAPI, Go, and Python ML models.
 Built with a modern microservice architecture supporting ultra-fast inference, scalable design, and production-ready APIs.

-Nice — thanks for the screenshot.
-I updated the README to match your actual repo layout (no Go).
-Below is a **copy–paste ready `README.md`** tailored to the structure you provided.

 ---